ccarabine/payrollapp/README.md

 </details><br>

 ___
-## Points to note when using People Payroll application for the first time:
+## Points to note when using the People Payroll application for the first time:

 To gain access use the following login details

-Username : *admin*
+Username: *admin*

 Password: *google1*